 If you are moving into a home that has been around for a while, you can reach out to your realtor or the previous owner to get a copy of the monthly usage profile.

-With that profile, you can easily jump into our historical usage tool and find a plan that is a great fit for your home.
+With that profile, you can quickly jump into our historical usage tool and find a plan that is an excellent fit for your home.

-Keep in mind that your family size and electricity usage habits might be different than the previous occupants, which could affect your bill.
+Remember that your family size and electricity usage habits might differ from the previous occupants, which could affect your bill.

 With a rough estimate of your electricity usage, you can easily compare costs and find a plan for your home in minutes.